-How to Transfer Your WordPress Blog From One Host to Another Host
+Migrating WordPress Blog from One Host to Another Host

-However, HostGator has a dedicated team of Migration Administrators trained to transfer any content to your HostGator server.
-To request a transfer (including a quote for the service if any is required) please submit the transfer form.
-New or upgrading HostGator customers may review the article below to see if they can request for a free content transfer:
+We made it easier for you to migrate your WordPress site!
+HostGator has a dedicated team of Migration Administrators trained to migrate any content to your HostGator server.
+To request a migration (including a quote for the service if any is required), please submit our migration form.
+New or upgrading HostGator customers may review the article below to see if they can request a free content migration.

-Before transferring your WordPress blog, it is recommended that you make a backup of your database using phpMyAdmin.
-Once you have successfully logged into phpMyAdmin:
+Before migrating your WordPress blog, you need to create a backup of your database using phpMyAdmin.

 - Click Export in the top navigation menu.

 - Select the Quick option listed under the Export Method section.